TobiasBrand-GI/Spredmo_Geosoft2/README.md

 ## Installation
 Our software supports multiple devices and operating systems due to the usage of Docker.
-To install the "Spredmo-Tool" on your AWS EC2 instance, you need to:
-+ Install Docker for servers
-+ Install an R work environment on your instance
-+ Start up the Docker Container

 ## Frontend

-For the Frontend part of the app, you need to install Docker on your local machine or web-hosting server and simply run the Docker command.
 To install the frontend part of the "Spredmo-Tool" on your local machine you need to:
 + Install Docker (Docker Desktop)
 + run the following docker command: